 "You need to sing the Into of our new song", one of them told me.
 "Let's go to the studio."

 Did I just hear that right or is my Spanish that bad, I thought.

 "Let's go to the Studio, and I photograph you making the recording" I replied.

 "No, we need you to sing the intro line to our song"

 “I will come with you if I can photograph”, I declared.

 We walked for half an hour till we arrived at this little home studio, well equipped for Cuban standards.
 This is really great, but how am I going to manage that, It’s very dark and they are moving fast, I thought.
 I struggled to get any light on the film.

-Is this not supposed to be soundproof, I thought while I looked from the studio, though the corridor onto the street where some kids were sticking in their heads to see what was going on.
+Is this not supposed to be soundproof, I thought while I looked from the studio, through the corridor onto the street.
+A few kids were sticking their heads through the entrance to see what was going on.
 But Santiago is hot and I welcomed the fresh air.
 This will work.

 I realised later that I must have made a lot of noise during the recording while photographing.
 And is was so dark…damn!
 Even my backup Phone images looked terrible.
 “Can we get more light” I asked.
 The producer smiles and pulls out a little video light from under his desk and hands it to me.
 My saviour!
 Perhaps I can burn some light on that negative after all?

 After photographing them for about an hour, the all the tracks were done.
 I wondered how they managed it so fast.
 Each track was taken only once!
 No retake to improve it.
 These guys were good, I thought.
 Very confident.